0 In General Info/ Italy/ Northern Italy

 The meridian line was created in 1655 by the astronomer Gian Domenico Cassini who was a teacher of Astronomy at Bologna University.
 In 1776, it was rebuilt by Eustachio Zanotti to probably ensure accuracy.
 As a result, accuracy has only diminished slightly due to the Basilica foundation settling and changes in the earth’s orbit.

 Any meridian line must run exactly north and south.
 Most churches are aligned in the opposite direction (east and west) but this Basilica luckily is aligned correctly.
-It is amazing to me that the meridian line was achievable and avoids the Basilica’s many columns!
+It is amazing to me that the meridian line was achievable and avoided the Basilica’s many columns!

 Our Visit

-Unfortunately, we did not visit the Basilica during the noon day to witness the beam of light.
+Unfortunately, we did not visit the Basilica during the noonday to witness the beam of light.
 As I always say, “Something to return to see.”
 As a result, we will be returning to the Basilica one day and the biggest sundial in the world!
-However, it was quite awesome to stand on the meridian line.
+However, it was quite awesome to stand on the Meridian line.
 Yup… those are my black flats in the photo above.

 Conclusion